MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/certutil.md

 ## -verifykeys

-CertUtil [Options] -verifykeys [KeyContainerName CACertFile]
+certutil [options] -verifykeys [KeyContainerName CACertfile]

 Verify public/private key set

 KeyContainerName: key container name of the key to verify.
 Defaults to machine keys.
 Use -user for user keys.

-CACertFile: signing or encryption certificate file
+CACertfile: signing or encryption certificate file

 If no arguments are specified, each signing CA cert is verified against its private key.